-Jackie works as a CCTV operator.
-Each day she watches over a small part of the world, protecting the people living their lives under her gaze.
+Jackie is a CCTV operator.
 One day a man appears on her monitor, a man she thought she would never see again, a man she never wanted to see again.
-Now she has no choice, she is compelled to confront him. –Cannes Film Festival
+Now she has no choice, she is compelled to confront him.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing